eesast/AIchallenge2/logic/design.md

 `tree_radius`: tree's radius, map file will omit this data

+`next_id`: save next id should the block get

 ##### dynamic

 `name`: type name of a block imported from interface

+`id`: the unique id number for each block in the map

 #### method